Jazz Chisholm Player Props: Marlins vs. Mets

 |Games w/1+ RBI

-- Mets pitchers combined to surrender 169 total home runs last year (one per game).
-That ranked 12th in baseball.
+- The Mets surrender the fifth-most home runs in baseball (13 total, 1.9 per game).

-- Senga will start for the Mets, his first of the season.
+- Megill (1-0) pitches for the Mets to make his second start of the season.

+- His most recent appearance was on Saturday against the Miami Marlins, when the right-hander threw five innings, surrendering two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.